Every Friday in June 2023

-Include the word “pride” in your Shabbat dinner title or description + receive a discount code for The Queer Agenda game!
+Use the word "pride" in your Shabbat dinner title or description this June + receive a discount code to MINNA Home Goods!

 We invite you, the OneTable queer and ally community, to host Pride Shabbats all throughout June.
 Together, we can ensure that each person has the power and support to share themselves in a way that is present and holy for them.